8go/matrix-commander/README.md

   [Nix package](https://search.nixos.org/packages?query=matrix-commander)
   for NixOS, Debian, Fedora, etc.
 - new option: `--sync` to allow skipping sync when only sending
+- new option: `--output` to produce output in different formats (text, JSON)

 # Summary, TLDR